IamMaxim/vigilant-palm-tree/README.md

 ## Installation

-Install the requirements using
+Install the dependencies using

-    pip install -r requirements.txt
+    pipenv install

 _Note: depending on your platform, you might need to use `pip3` instead of `pip`._